 You communicate in your novel by typing commands in English.
-Tell COMPREHEND what you want to do by typing in your command, press RETURN, and COMPREHEND will respond with the results of your actions.
+Tell COMPREHEND what you want to do by typing in your command, press the ENTER key and COMPREHEND will respond with the results of your actions.

 The simplest commands, and most often used, are those for traveling.
-To walk north, you can type Walk North, Go North, or you can abbreviate with simply North, or even N. Press RETURN after your command.
+To walk north, you can type Walk North, Go North, or you can abbreviate with simply North, or even N. Press the ENTER key after your command.
 Other directions you can abbreviate are E for East, S for South, W for West, U for Up, D for Down, I for In or Enter, and O for Out or Exit.